Potlatch invitation;

 "O Estado brasileiro tem de entender que tem uma dívida histórica com os povos indígenas.
 Nós somos os primeiros habitantes de nosso país.
 Não apenas defendemos o meio ambiente: somos a própria Natureza.
 Se matar o meio ambiente está matado [a] nós.
 Sempre queremos floresta em pé, não porque a floresta é bonita, mas porque todos esses seres que habitam a floresta fazem parte de nós e correm no nosso sangue..."

 ["Representing 45 different indigenous people of Brazil and totalling more than 600 participants, we were summoned here in the village Piaraçu (indigenous land Capoto Jarina), from January 14 through 17, 2020, by chief Raoni, so as to gather our forces and denounce that the Brazilian government is carrying out at the present a political program of genocide, ethnocide and ecocide./ The Brazilian State should understand it has a historical obligation towards indigenous people.
 We are the first inhabitants of our country.
 It is not merely that we defend the environment: we are Nature itself.
 By killing the environment one kills us.
-We want the forest bustling, not because the forest is beautiful, but because all these beings that inhabit a forest are part of us and run inside our veins..." (translation by A/Z at his own proper costs and charges)] (see here the entire document in Portuguese, signed by Raoni—person of no small note and consequence, and other indigenous leaderships)
+We want the forest bustling, not because the forest is beautiful, but because all these beings that inhabit a forest are part of us and run inside our veins..." (translation by A/Z at his own proper costs and charges)] (see here the entire document in Portuguese, signed by Raoni—person of no small note and consequence, and other indigenous leaderships);

 The Planet of the Humans villainous affair &/or train of vexatious disappointments: